jonsim/music-tagger/README.md

 in the form <code>ARTIST/ALBUM/SONG.mp3</code>, should one not already exist.
 Compilation CDs will be identified and stored in <code>Various Artists/ALBUM/SONG.mp3</code> and will not be separated.

-&copy; Copyright 2013 Jonathan Simmonds
+&copy; Copyright 2013 Jonathan Simmonds.

 License